How do I start pelvic physical therapy?

 - Full direct access to physical therapy services in Georgia, without requiring a physician referral, went into effect in July, 2015.
 However, many insurance companies still require referral by a medical physician, so please bring it with you to your appointment if you have it.

 - We are considered an out-of-network provider for insurance companies and the amount you may be reimbursed depends on your individual plan.
-What this means – you may submit a superbill from your visit with us to your insurance company to be reimbursed (if you have those benefits).
+What this means – you will pay us at the time of service.
+Then we will submit a claim to your insurance company and you will be directly reimbursed (amount dependent on your particular benefits).
 You may also use your HSA or FSA funds.
 If you have any questions, please feel free to contact our office for clarification!

 What should I expect on the first visit?

-- Your first visit usually lasts approximately 1 to 1 1/2 hours.
+- Your first visit usually lasts approximately 1 1/2 hours.
 We will spend time discussing your medical history and any other relevant background information for the condition.

 - Your physical examination will include a thorough orthopedic physical therapy screening combined with a pelvic-specific examination including internal assessment (vaginal and/or rectal as appropriate to diagnosis).